Carnival Freedom: History

-Carnival Freedom entered a three-week routine drydock in Freeport, Bahamas on March 30, 2014 for refurbishment and completed another dry dock in March 2019.
-In 2019 March, the ship debuted with its water park and major renovation.

-Areas of operation

 Carnival Freedom initially sailed from her homeport in Civitavecchia near Rome on Mediterranean cruises until the Fall of 2007 when she sailed the Caribbean Sea from the Port of Miami.
 In the summer of 2008, she returned to Europe and sailed in the Mediterranean again.
 In the fall of 2008, she sailed the Caribbean again but out of Port Everglades until February 2015 when she changed her home port to Galveston, Texas.

+Carnival Freedom entered a three-week routine drydock in Freeport, Bahamas on 30 March 2014 for refurbishment.

+The ship went for another dry dock in March 2019.
+That month, the ship debuted with its water park and major renovation.
 Carnival Freedom resumed port calls to Grand Bahama in November 2019 when Hurricane Dorian ravaged the country.
-The ship will reposition to Seattle and sail at Alaska in 2021.
+In 2019, a photographer took a picture of the ship emitting black smoke in Cayman Islands.
+The cruise line told the media that the smoke was caused by an engine turbocharger malfunction.